Kettlebell Goblet Squat – reclaim your natural mobility

 - Take your shoes off

-- Stand barefoot with your feet about shoulder width apart toes pointing slightly out
+- Stand barefoot with your feet about hip-width apart toes pointing slightly out

 - Keep your feet flat on the floor